 The Ubud art market is located near the Royal Palace of Ubud in Puri Saren and is open every day.
-You will find beautiful silk scarves, light shirts, handmade bags, golden shoes; Statues, kites and many other handicrafts.
-Most of the goods are in the nearby cities of Pengosekan, Tegallalang, Payangan and Peliatan.
+You will find beautiful silk scarves, light shirts, handmade bags, golden shoes; statues, kites, and many other handicrafts.
+Most of the goods are in the nearby cities of Pengosekan, Tegallalang, Payangan, and Peliatan.
 The market position of the artist Ubud, which deals with local art producers and in front of the royal palace, a central point of Ubud makes a strategic point for shopping and crafting Balinese memories

 - Tegenungan waterfall

-These waterfalls are ideally located halfway between Ubud and the capital of the Bali Denpasar province.
+The Tegenungan waterfall is ideally located halfway between Ubud and the capital of the Bali Denpasar province.
 They are considered the closest natural attraction of this kind, accessible in half an hour of transfer to the south-east of the city of Ubud.
 Arriving at the falls is a pleasant walk along the village paths with stretches of green rice fields on either side.
 To reach the falls, follow a trail of paths beyond the memory, which offers a panoramic view of the green valley.
 The dense foliage frames the waterfalls and the volume of water is impressive at any time of the year.

 Want more of the best places in Bali?
 Check out the Pura Tirta Empulc